Codesai/website/_posts/2017-01-20-about-connascence.md

 small_image: small_connascence.png
 ---

-Lately we've been studying and applying the concept of [connascence](http://connascence.io/) in our code and even have done [an introductory talk about connascence](http://slides.com/franreyesperdomo/connascence#/).
+Lately at Codesai we've been studying and applying the concept of [connascence](http://connascence.io/) in our code and even have done [an introductory talk about it](http://slides.com/franreyesperdomo/connascence#/).
 With this post we'd like to start a series of posts about connascence.

 ### 1. Origin.